KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - color_hold
     - Video Effect
     - Color and Image correction
-    - Remove all color information all RGB colors except for certain one. (avfilter.colorhold)
+    - Remove all color information all RGB colors except for certain one (avfilter.colorhold)
   * - :ref:`color_selection`
     - Video Effect
     - Alpha, Mask and Keying
     - Chroma Key with more advanced options (e.g. different color models).
 Use if basic chroma key is not working effectively (frei0r.select0r)
   * - color_only
     - Compositions
     -
-    - Perform a conversion to color only of the source input using the hue and saturation values of input2. (frei0r.color_only)
+    - Perform a conversion to color only of the source input using the hue and saturation vludes of input2 (frei0r.color_only)
   * - colorcontrast
     - Video Effect
     - Stylize